smndhm/instascape/README.md

 - Drop shape on desired landscape
 - Double click on each square to get your image

-*Only tested on Chrome Mac for now.*

 ### TODO

-- Pimp
-- Make it mobile compatible
+- Make it work well on mobile

 #### References